Sv443/JSLib-npm/docs/features/functions.md

 # readdirRecursive()
-> Asynchronously and recursively reads a directory, calling a callback function with an array of all subdirectories and files that were found in that directory.
+> Asynchronously and recursively reads a directory, calling a callback function or resolving a Promise with an array of all subdirectories and files that were found in that directory.
 > Note that the resulting array is not sorted in any way and the files could be randomly indexed.
 > ```js
 > jsl.readdirRecursive(folder: String, callback: Function) -> void